Securing Your Database

 The number of source IP rules that you can add depends on the Redis Cloud plan that you purchased.
 For example, the 1GB plan allows up to 8 source IP authentication rules.
 These rules can contain either IP or CIDR notation.

 In case you require more source IP rules than your current Redis Cloud plan entitles you to, you can upgrade to another plan that supports the number of source IP rules that you need.

 You may change your subscription at any time by going to Databases -> Configuration -> Edit -> Access Control & Security.

 Note: Only the account owner can change the subscription.

 You can [secure your database connections]](/rc/securing-redis-cloud-connections/) with SSL/TLS.

 We recommend that you add a password for your database.
 This password is only for access to the data in the database, and not for database or cluster administration.

 One feature often overlooked is the little eye icon on the right side of the form field that can be used to view the password.

 AWS Security groups

-This option accepts the Group Name and the AWS Account ID as an input to identify the security group and secure your database.
+If you use AWS EC2 classic instance, you can use the Group Name and the AWS Account ID to identify the security group and secure your database.